mnemotiv/DVPL-CONVERTER-JS/readme.md

 ## Libraries Used -

-- `lz4` a port of the LZ4 compression algorithm (https://github.com/pierrec/node-lz4)
+- `lz4` is a port of the LZ4 compression algorithm (https://github.com/pierrec/node-lz4)
 - `crc32` for crc32 calculation included in footer for DVPL.